mdg1019/ng-scrollpanel/README.md

 # NgScrollpanel

-NgScrollpanel is an angular container component that features customizable scrollbars.
+NgScrollpanel is an Angular container component that features customizable scrollbars.

 ### Adding NgScrollpanel to Your Angular App